About Teach Your Monster to Read

 Teach Your Monster to Read is completely free.
 It's been provided by a charity, the Usborne Foundation, as a way of helping children learn to read.
 Read more on the About Us page.

-It's not designed to work on an iPad or iPhone More info on this.
+The games are not designed to work on an iPad or iPhone

-An iPad app is currently in development and due to launch in Summer 2013.
+An iPad app is currently in development and due to launch in Autumn 2013.

-To get a quick overview of how the game works, and how children learn from it, check out the Game Guide (PDF).
+To get a quick overview of how the games works, and how children learn from them, check out the First Steps Game Overview (PDF) and the Fun With Words Game Overview (PDF).

 Setting the game up

 It's easy.
-Just make an account, then add a player for each of the children that'll be using it.
+Just make an account, then add a player for each of the children that'll be playing.

-They can then either login by pressing "play" next to their name, or by logging in themselves with their name and their easy to remember password.
+They can then either login by pressing "PLAY" next to their name, or by logging in themselves with their name and their password.

-Find out about the educational value of the game from Alison Kelly and Angela Colvert, reading experts from the University of Roehampton.
+Find out about the educational value of Teach Your Monster to Read from Alison Kelly and Angela Colvert, reading experts from the University of Roehampton.

-Tom Barrett, expert in education, ICT and gaming talks about why this game is different to other products on the market.
+Tom Barrett, expert in education, ICT and gaming talks about why Teach Your Monster to Read is different to other products on the market.

-How can we use the game in a school?
+How can we use the games in a school?